-When Steve Jobs introduced the original iPhone in 2007, he had to convince millions of people using a touchscreen to interact with a phone was better than using a physical keyboard which was the common interface for the — don’t laugh — market leading Nokia (with Symbian) and RIM (with Blackberry).
-By and large, that involved mimicking physical targets on the screen, mostly in the form of fixed buttons places in a specific area on the screen.
-While this fundamental design choice later degenerated into the largely hated “skeuphormic” design championed by Scott Forstal (and Steve Jobs himself), it was arguably the easiest way to bridge the gap between the physical keyboard/keypad methaphor and the touchscreen one.
-Possibly for this reason the exceptions to this “on-screen button” metaphor were few and far between, mostly to make space for a scrolling interaction like in the music (at the time “iPod”) app or in the date picker.
-Heck, app themselves are buttons on a fixed space on the screen, and initially they could not even be moved.
+When Steve Jobs introduced the original iPhone in 2007, he had to convince millions of people that a touchscreen was a better input method than a physical keyboard.
+The way he pulled it off involved mimicking physical targets on the screen, in the form of buttons placed in a specific area on the screen.
+While this choice eventually degenerated into the hated “skeuomorphic” design, it was arguably the easiest way to bridge the gap between the physical keyboard/keypad methaphor and the touchscreen one.
+Indeed, exceptions to this “on-screen button” metaphor were few and far between, usually to make space for a scrolling interaction (eg music app, date picker).
+Heck, app themselves are buttons on a fixed space on the screen, and initially they could not even be moved around.

-This made sense in a world where touchscreen was still a fancy but unusual UI: buttons are ubiquitous, familiar and they manage to give users clear targets on the screen while inherently implying that interacting with this thing on the screen will result in an action.
+All this made sense in a world where touchscreen was still a fancy but unusual UI: buttons are ubiquitous, familiar and give users clear targets on the screen.
+They also imply that interacting with this thing on the screen will result in some kind of action.

-Skeuphormic design was famously abandoned by Apple with iOS 7, that adopts a much cleaner and “flatter” interface.
+Apple eventually abandoned skeuphormic design with iOS 7.
 I assume you know iOS 7 inside out by now (otherwise have a look here, I’ll be waiting) so I won’t repeat the obvious.
-However I believe that under the skin of iOS 7 lies a fundamental revision of the button metaphor as we know it.
-I don’t mean that we won’t have buttons anymore, but I think that the original physicality of the iOS screen, with static targets patiently waiting to be activated, is on its way out.
+But I believe that under the skin of iOS 7 lies a fundamental revision of the button metaphor as we know it.
+And while buttons will still be around, the original physicality of the iOS screen, with static targets patiently waiting to be activated, is on its way out.

 The beginning of the end: Notification Center and iOS 7

 I regard Notification Center as the first sign of this design change.
-Introduced with iOS 6 (and not an original concept by any means, having been used in Android for quite some time), Notification Center violates the principle that each screen represents a physical slate that the user can either interact with or leave, typically via the home button or on-screen buttons.
-While the initial Notification Center was mostly a passive experience, what sets it apart from anything else in iOS is the absence of a specific target on the screen for it to be activated.
-In other words, it’s not a thing on the screen.
-Yes, you need to slide your finger down from the top, but there’s no sign it is there, and whether you swipe down from top-center, top-left or top-right, the system does not care.
+Introduced with iOS 6, Notification Center violates the principle that each screen represents a physical slate that the user can either interact with or leave.
+Indeed, there is no specific target on the screen to activate it (it’s not a thing on the screen).
+You need to swipe from the top, and whether you swipe down from top-center, top-left or top-right, the system does not care.
 That’s a start.

-While after swiping your targets will be — you know — buttons, like Notification Center there is no sign that Control Center is there, and activating it is more “location agnostic” than other iOS elements (and apps in particular).
-Also, Control Center can be activated from basically anywhere, even from inside an app.
-The new and finally useful Spotlight is a similar example, allowing to search for apps or information with a swipe down from the middle of the screen (though it can’t be activated from an app).
+After swiping, your targets will be, well, buttons.
+But like for Notification Center, there’s no sign that Control Center is there, and activating it is more “location agnostic” than other iOS elements (and apps in particular).
+Also, Control Center can be activated from anywhere, even from inside an app.
+The new Spotlight is similar, allowing to search for apps or information with a swipe down from the middle of the screen.

-Finally, and possibly most importantly, Apple introduced a system wide swipe-right-to-go-back-to-the-previous-page gesture, again allowing for a different interaction for something that used to need the push of a button.
+Finally and most importantly, Apple introduced a system wide swipe-right-to-go-back-to-the-previous-page gesture, again allowing for a different interaction for something that used to need the push of a button.

 iOS 8 and 3rd Party Apps